-Note: Parkland College employs additional junk email filtering through the use of the Barracuda Spam Filter.
-For additional information on this, please see [Link for document 58402 is unavailable at this time.] .
+Note: Parkland College employs additional spam email filtering through use of Mimecast.
+For additional information on that, please see Parkland College Email Spam Filter.

 To change the options for the Junk Email Filter, do the following:

 From within the Home tab, in the Delete group, select Junk > Junk Email Options.

 By default, the protection level is set to No Automatic Filtering.
 You can make the filter more aggressive by changing the level of protection that it provides.
 The higher you set the protection level, the greater the risk of some legitimate messages being identified as junk and moved to the Junk E-mail folder.

 While the Junk Email Filter checks your incoming messages automatically, Junk Email Filter Lists let you control what is considered spam.
 You can add names, email addresses and domains to these lists so the filter doesn’t check messages from sources you trust, or blocks messages that arrive from specific email addresses and domains you don't know or trust.
 To access these lists, click on the various tabs to the right of the Options tab as seen in the picture above.